tenable/terrascan/README.md

 ![k8s](https://user-images.githubusercontent.com/74685902/105115885-834a5d00-5a7e-11eb-9190-e8b64d77c5ac.png)

 ### Broad Rule Suppression
 Use our config file to manually pick which rules should be applied or suppressed from the entire scan.
 This is suitable for edge use cases.
-Please use in-file suppression to account for known false positives.
-This ensures that the rule is skipped only for one particular resource, rather than all of them.
+Please use in-file suppression to specify resources that shouldn't be tested against particular rules.
+This ensures that the rules are skipped only for particular resources, rather than all of the resources.

 ![config](https://user-images.githubusercontent.com/74685902/105115887-83e2f380-5a7e-11eb-82b8-a1d18c83a405.png)